quantgirluk/Quant-Girl-Blog/Quant-Project.md

 ⭐**Continuous Learning**⭐ Include all your (MOOCs) Massive Open Online Courses certifications in your resume.
 It shows that you are motivated,  committed to your development, and can learn new stuff independently.
 So, don't forget all those [Coursera](https://www.coursera.org/), [DataCamp](https://www.datacamp.com/), [Udemy](https://www.udemy.com/), [Pluralsight](https://www.pluralsight.com/), etc. certifications.

+⭐**Ad-hoc Preparation**⭐ Once you have been invited for an interview, tailor your preparation towards that particular job.

+Do a quick Google search on your interviewers.
+Read carefully the job description, find what are the basic and preferred qualifications and match them with your resume and experience.
+When doing this, please remember that you don't have to meet all the requirements to get the job.
+The idea is being aware of what you have to offer and focusing your preparation on the weak points.

+For instance, let's think of the following scenario:  the job description says that Python is the preferred language but you don't have experience with it.
+Then you can do the following:
+(1) Before the interview, you can get some familiarity with Python basic concepts.
+For instance, you can install Anaconda on your computer and start playing with Python, or complete some online tutorials.
+In this way, you will get more comfortable and during the interview you can say that you are not an experience Python programmer but you are keen to learn.
+(2) During the interview, you can mention your experience with other languages.
+Most of the questions can be answered in any programming language.
+So you can just tell the interviewer which language you are most comfortable with.

 ⭐**Keep it Real**⭐ Be honest when you don't know.
 This is much better than inventing something.
 Nobody knows everything and the people who are interviewing you know that.
 So please, don't be scared to ask for hints or suggestions.
 I have seen many candidates who are struggling with a question but just need a small hint and then they figure out the rest pretty quickly!
 This looks great because  it shows that you can deal with difficult situations, ask for help, use that help to get a positive outcome!

 ⭐**Show Interest**⭐ Ask Questions about the team, what it does?  is it a big or small? is everybody in the same location or in different places?, are you being hired for a particular project, for a backfill, or as part of a team expansion plan? what will the main task be? who are the "customers" of the team? what are the main objectives of the team? what are the opportunities to learn and grow? what are the main programming languages used in the team?

 ### :telephone: Telephone Round